 Making An Appointment And Being Prepared

-You must bring an original identification document (e.g passport, driving licence or national identity card) for each individual signatory, as well as proof of residence such as a recent utility or council tax bill (this can't be a bill downloaded from the internet).
-If we're acting for a corporate client, we will also need evidence of the due incorporation of the company or entity.
+You must bring an original identification document (e.g passport, driving licence or national identity card) for each individual signatory.
+You’ll also need proof of residence such as a recent utility or council tax bill (this can't be a bill downloaded from the internet).
+If we're acting for a corporate client, we’ll also need evidence of the due incorporation of the company or organisation.